 Guanajuato is a charming colonial city located in the centre of Mexico in the state of Guanajuato.
 In 1988 Guanajuato was designated a World Heritage Site.
 The town dates back to the 16th century.
 We loved wandering aimlessly through the back streets finding great coffee shops, colourful colonial architecture and enjoying the many plazas and squares.
 There are definitely more than 8 activities to do in Guanajuato, one of the most beautiful places in Mexico.
-Have you travelled to Guanajuato?
+We had some of the best food in Guanajuato.

 (Editor updated 2021)